 9. Get Lost in a Corn Maze

-Yoder’s Farm in Rustburg is home to another wildly popular corn maze, which levels up the challenge at night when you can attempt to find your way out in the dark.
+Seeking out a corn maze — and getting lost, of course — is a must-do in the fall.
+There are lots of seriously amazing corn mazes in Virginia, including Yoders Farm in Rustburg.
+The farm levels up the challenge at night, when you can attempt to find your way out in the dark.
 The farm even has a corn maze mobile app so you can time your attempt, keep track of waypoints, and compete for a sport on the farm’s corn maze leaderboard.

 10. Hike the Appalachian Trail